 1. Opt for a cool and contemporary design

-Top of everyone’s wish list when it comes to ways of introducing a relaxing element in the garden, modern ponds shine when paired with a tapestry of lush planting.
+Top of everyone’s wish list when it comes to ways of introducing a relaxing element in the garden, modern ponds shine when paired with a tapestry of lush planting and pond plants.
 The clouds and trees above are captured in the pool's reflections to add an instantly soothing element.

 A large Corten steel bowl filled with water and plants is a simple way of including a pond into your garden design.
 The key to success is simplicity.
 There’s no pump, electricity or water supply with a design like this.
 Simple pools are perfect if you're looking to incorporate a garden pond into your small garden ideas and design plans too.